 Strathy Wood Wind Farm is an application for 13 turbines sited on peatland within Caithness and Sutherland Flow Country.

 Further additional information was submitted in July 2019.
-The proposals have now been reduced to 13 turbines, although the turbines are larger models.
+The proposal was reduced to 13 larger turbines.
 On 19 September 2019 we submitted a letter of objection maintaining our concerns regarding unacceptable impact on the Caithness and Sutherland SPA.
 The impact of the proposal in addition to the windfarms which were granted at Strathy South and Strathy North is especially worrying.
-The current application site is between the two already consented windfarms and would result in an almost continuous barrier for some key bird species, such as red throated divers.
+Strathy Wood is between the two already consented windfarms and would result in an almost continuous barrier for some key bird species, such as red throated divers.

 In late 2019 the applicant submitted more information about what they think the impacts will be on red throated divers.
-They shared this with NatureScot, who then withdrew their objection in December 2020.
-Unfortunately, this new information has not allowed us to withdraw our objection and we still have concerns about how these birds will be affected by the proposal.
+They shared this with NatureScot, which then withdrew its objection in December 2020.